jes5199/poppet/README.md

 3. TODO Wrapper scripts for common command lines

 ## Sciency
+1. Figure out how to test all this stuff.
 5. TODO A non-ruby DSL for writing policies
 7. TODO Transient resources
 11. TODO Optional resources